JohnLauber/bourbon-genesis/README.md

 Requires: [bourbon.io](http://bourbon.io/)

 ### Changelog
+#### Version 1.2.2
+* Minor change to tasks order in GruntFile.
+BrowserSync starts last instead of first in case there's an error in the other tasks.
+PostCSS runs immediately after SASS, which seems more logical too.

 #### Version 1.2.1
 * Moved all media queries (out of the _genesis.scss partial) to the correct _media.scss partial.
 It should have been there in the first place.